Five Finger Exercise (film): Reception

 In a contemporary review for The New York Times, critic Bosley Crowther wrote:Something vital and essential to the dramatic quality of Peter Shaffer's successful British drama, Five Finger Exercise," has been lost, mislaid or stolen in the translation of it to the screen—and in the shift of its location from a British to an American middle-class milieu.
 What it is that is missing ... is the solid ring of truth, the artful illusion that the people in this stark family drama are real.
 The measure of its artificiality is in the performance that Rosalind Russell gives as a selfish and snobbish American woman who drives her husband, son and daughter to blank despair.
 Miss Russell is much too blithe and bouncy, too much of a bourgeois Aunty Mame, to convey a conviction of a woman who is a serious, sinister influence in her home. ...
 Obviously, Frances Goodrich and Albert Hackett coarsened and cheapened the original play in rewriting it into an American situation and idiom.
 But Delbert Mann [sic] really lost it in his fumbling direction of the cast.Reviewer Martin Russell of the San Francisco Examiner echoed similar sentiments: "It is a fine psychological drama, or so it appeared when Peter Shaffer's play came to San Francisco last year.
 Now the film version has arrived ... and something has happened. ...
 The small additions and subtractions have made the picture barely identifiable with the original. ...
 [T]he movie characters seem to have diminished in depth and stature.
 You hardly care what happens to them. ...
 Daniel Mann's direction suggests that he knew what he was doing—the continuity and approach to individual scenes is fine—but at the same time it shows no grasp nor particular interest in the drama's fascinating undertones."

 However, critic Cyrus Durgin praised the film in his review for The Boston Globe: "'Five Finger Exercise,' on the screen as upon the stage, is theatrical enterprise of quality.
 It is good drama, well acted, and will appeal to those of serious tastes. ...
 [O]nce the drama of the family dissension begins to mount, so does the emotional temperature, and slowness and lack of visual variety do not seem to matter. ...
 'Five Finger Exercise' has style and polish in its progress of a disunited family toward understanding and more love.
 It is accordingly recommended—to the serious-minded."

+Filmink called it "a film that everyone seems to forget exists and no one saw."